 Jan 2025

-Dr. Bose joins UC Santa Cruz as an assistant professor in the ECE department.
+Dr. Bose joined UC Santa Cruz as an Assistant Professor in the ECE department after an enriching experience at Intel Labs.

 Feb 2022